 Without treatment, Hepatitis B can cause serious complications with your liver including cancer or liver failure.
-Krishna Rayapudi, MD, uses the state-of-the-art diagnostic tools on site at Gastro Office to provide an accurate diagnosis and treatment strategy for conditions like hepatitis B. For more information on hepatitis B treatments in Hilliard, Ohio and the greater Columbus area, call the office or schedule an appointment online today.
+Krishna Rayapudi, MD, and Rohan Modi, MD use the state-of-the-art diagnostic tools on site at Gastro Office to provide an accurate diagnosis and treatment strategy for conditions like hepatitis B. For more information on hepatitis B treatments in Hilliard, Ohio and the greater Columbus area, call the office or schedule an appointment online today.

 Hepatitis B is a liver infection that’s spread through blood, semen, or other bodily fluids.
 This condition can be contracted in several ways, such as through:

 In some cases, hepatitis B clears up on its known within a few months, and you’re considered an inactive carrier.
 For others, it can become a chronic condition that lasts your entire lifetime.

 A hepatitis B vaccine is available and is recommended for men and women at increased risk of contracting the infection, including health care workers and people who work in daycares, schools, or jails.

 Approximately 30% of people with hepatitis B have no symptoms.
 When symptoms are present, they often include:

 It can take one to six months for hepatitis B symptoms to appear after you’re infected.
 When left untreated, hepatitis B can cause permanent scarring on your liver and increase your risk of liver cancer or liver failure.

 During your appointment, Dr. Rayapudi performs a full physical exam and discusses your symptoms.
 He also orders lab tests that check your blood for the hepatitis virus and antibodies that fight infection.
 If you have chronic hepatitis B, he might biopsy your liver.